renpy/renpy/sphinx/source/audio.rst

 The ``queue`` statement is used to queue up audio files.
 They will be played when the channel finishes playing the currently playing file.

-The queue statement begins with keyword ``queue``, followed by the the name of a channel to play sound on.
+The queue statement begins with keyword ``queue``, followed by the name of a channel to play sound on.
 It optionally takes the ``fadein``, ``loop`` and ``noloop`` clauses. ::

         queue sound "woof.mp3"